gaissmai/go-inet/README.md

 Full `go doc` style documentation for the project can be viewed online without installing this package by using the excellent [Pkg.go.dev site](https://pkg.go.dev/github.com/gaissmai/go-inet/v2)

-Please study the applications in the [examples directory](https://github.com/gaissmai/go-inet/v2/tree/master/examples) to get familiar with the API.

 ## Installation